 You will be assigned a study coach.
 We organize extra lessons (in collaboration with student association Amphitryon and/or the Student Council) and you can always contact a school counselor if you need more assistance.

 The use of data is also becoming increasingly important in this.
 This is why the module will teach you how to use HR analytics to improve the way you manage the employee journey.
 You will also work on developing your management skills in this module, often in combination with English.
-This will involve you learning how to conduct a range of conversations that are important across the employee journey in a professional way.
+This will involve you learning how to conduct in a professional way a range of interviews that are important across the employee journey.

 This module’s professional product is the writing of a Human Resource Plan for a hotel.
 The plan will reflect what you have learned about the employee journey.

 Finally, you will take lessons in your second foreign language during this module, and start preparing for your operational internship.

 The second 10 weeks are dedicated to designing a business plan for a hotel and managing its financial performance.
 The basis of writing the business plan is working on a hotel management game, in which you learn to think integrally about managing a hotel.

 You will also learn how to optimise a hotel’s financial performance.
 Particular areas of emphasis will be financial planning and control, forecasting and pricing strategies.
 In all of this, being able to interpret management information (data) and making use of new technologies is important.

 The professional product in this module is a Performance Review Interview, during which you individually elaborate on your concept, marketing plan and financial analyses / choices.

 In English, you will learn how to write a good blog.
 This is important preparation in terms of a task during the internship, when you will also be writing blogs.